rrrodzilla/rrrodzilla/README.md

   - **[ntangler](https://github.com/GovCraft/ntangler):** Open-source project focused on reducing developer toil.

 - **Technologies:**
   - **Rust:** Enthusiast exploring its use for efficient and secure systems.
-    - *Check out my new [Rust for Tech Leaders course](https://www.udemy.com/course/rust-for-tech-leaders/?referralCode=E44C53C3E3C4222694F7) if you’re considering adopting Rust in your organization.*
   - **Machine Learning:** Looking into applications across different fields.

 ## Get in Touch